Business Spanish and Culture

 Meeting Someone for the First Time

 Spanish business etiquette is usually very friendly and even casual, so just try to relax and act naturally.
-People in Spain have always been characterized as being very warm and easy to get along with, so this is the type of approach that you should have while in the country.
+Spanish people have always been characterized as being very warm and easy to get along with, so this is the type of approach that you should have while in the country.
 You can see this reflect in their greetings when they meet someone for the first time.

 When meeting someone for the very first time, it is expected for you to perform a handshake as you normally would.
 For men, it's not uncommon for them to give you a pat on the shoulder or even give you a hug after the handshake.
 If this happens, simply reciprocate accordingly.